-If a student believes that he or she has been discriminated against and/or suffered harassment in connection with any Atlantic Cape Community College program or activity because of a disability, he or she has the right to submit a grievance to have their concerns formally addressed.
+If a student believes that they have been discriminated against and/or suffered harassment in connection with any Atlantic Cape Community College program or activity because of a disability, they have the right to submit a grievance to have their concerns formally addressed.
 No qualified student with a disability shall be denied the benefits of, excluded from participation in, or otherwise subjected to discrimination under any college program or activity.
 The procedures below apply to any discrimination and harassment by employees, students and/or third parties.
 Any form of retaliation against individuals who complain about discrimination and/or harassment, file grievances, or participate in the grievance process is strictly prohibited.